bmathnguyen/bmathnguyen.github.io/about.md

 permalink: /about/
 ---

 I am currently a 12-grade highschooler at Hanoi - Amsterdam Highschool for the Gifted.
-I'm interested in maths, data science, artificial intellegent, and also physics.
+I'm interested in maths, data science, and artificial intellegent.

 ## Education